 The Oregon state champions advance to the Northwest Region tournament in San Bernardino, California.
 The winner of this tournament advances to the Little League World Series in South Williamsport, Pennsylvania.

-Bend North Little League became Oregon's sixth-ever Little League World Series qualifier in 2016.
+Seven Oregon leagues have participated in the Little League World Series, including the state's most recent qualifier, Sprague Little League from Salem in 2019.
 Murrayhill Little League achieved the state's highest-ever finish when the Beaverton-based league reached the U.S. championship game in 2006.
 Future major leaguers Rick Wise and Keith Lampard led Portland's Rose City Little League to the state's first Little League World Series berth in 1958.

 Click to view a timeline showing the evolution of the Oregon Little League tournament structure.